 If you have questions about duration and expiration of your subscription, please contact our customer service at: decernis.com/contact

 What internet browsers are supported with the Food Fraud Database?

-The Food Fraud Database supports the use of Microsoft Internet Explorer 11.0 and Google Chrome.
+The Food Fraud Database supports the use of Microsoft Edge and Google Chrome.

 What if I am not certain I am using the FFD properly or in the most effective manner?

 Please contact Decernis at firstname.lastname@example.org for training and/or assistance in using the FFD.